jhonpulido1990/AirBnB_clone/README.md

 * File:  ` console.py `
  Self-paced manual review  Panel footer - Controls
 ### 7. Console 0.1
-          mandatory         Progress vs Score  Task Body Update your command interpreter (  ` console.py `  ) to have these commands:

 *  ` create ` : Creates a new instance of  ` BaseModel ` , saves it (to the JSON file) and prints the  ` id ` .
 Ex:  ` $ create BaseModel ` * If the class name is missing, print  ` ** class name missing ** `  (ex:  ` $ create ` )
 * If the class name doesn’t exist, print  ` ** class doesn't exist ** `  (ex:  ` $ create MyModel ` )